ksinha49/ai-workloads/services/llm-router/README.md

 The response includes a `backend` field indicating which service handled the request.
 You may set `backend` in the payload to force a specific destination.
 When omitted the router uses the heuristic strategy described above.

 Requests are now placed on the SQS queue configured by `INVOCATION_QUEUE_URL` so the invocation Lambda processes them asynchronously.

+The heuristic strategy is implemented by the `HeuristicRouter` module in the shared layer.
+By default it chooses Bedrock once the prompt length exceeds `PROMPT_COMPLEXITY_THRESHOLD` words.
+Additional rules can be supplied via the `HEURISTIC_ROUTER_CONFIG` environment variable.